Code-Institute-Submissions/petracili-MS2_DecResub/README.md

 - GitHub - to host the repository and the live site
 - [Bootstrap](https://getbootstrap.com/)
 - [Email JS](https://www.emailjs.com/) - for making the contact form alive
+- [FontAwesome](https://fontawesome.com/) - for the icons used
+- [W3Schools Online Web Tutorials](https://www.w3schools.com) - for easier handling of codes